MicrosoftDocs/azure-stack-docs/azure-local/deploy/deployment-azure-arc-gateway-configure-via-script.md

 ## Step 1: Get the ArcGatewayID

 You need the proxy and the ArcGatewayID from Azure to run the registration script on Azure Local machines.
-You can find the Arc gateway id on the Azure portal overview page of the resource.
+You can find the Arc gateway ID on the Azure portal overview page of the resource.

 ## Step 2: Register new machines in Azure Arc